Heading on a road trip? Get the car & family ready with this free printable road trip planner and tips for what to do before a long car trip!

 So my motto -- it's always good to be prepared!

-And it's always good to have the WHOLE family help with the prep :)
+And it's also good to have the WHOLE family help with trip prep :)

 Remember, it's a FAMILY road trip so everyone should pitch in to help get ready.